MacKay pins loss on failure to broaden base

 But he said what really upended things was the COVID-19 pandemic.

 MacKay, with his history as leader of the former Progressive Conservative party has always been something of a celebrity among Tories: his presence at any event is guaranteed to bring people in, and his ability to rally a crowd comes naturally.
 His team had plotted a national cross-country tour that would get him in front of big groups he'd woo with rah-rah speeches on his vision for the country.
-It wasn't a perfect plan.
-When he decided to skip out on the mingling at the Nova Scotia Progressive Conservatives' annual general meeting in February, and again on an Ontario PC event later that month, it left a sour taste in some party members' mouths.
+Making an appearance at the general meetings for the provincial conservative parties was also a priority; ahead of the shutdown MacKay attended both the Nova Scotia and Ontario PC events, though some grumbled he didn't put in enough facetime with attendees.
+He chalked his truncated time in Nova Scotia up to weather-related flight delays, and says he did work the circuit well into the wee hours of the morning in Ontario.
 But the full stop put to those in-person opportunities by the pandemic meant MacKay was instead stuck in his basement, doing as many as six virtual meet-and-greets a day with hyper-engaged local partisans who wanted to pick over policies.
 Still, that his campaign managed to raise $3 million — though does have a debt of about $1 million — is proof that he succeeded on some fronts, he said.

 But.